Vijayabaskar56/100x/snake&lader/README.md

     - dice that generate a random number from 1-to-6

-    index 0 hold's the game state
-    gamestate = [start, ongoing, win]
+    index 0 hold's the game state and current Player gamestate = [start, ongoing, win]
     start : if dice is 0 (condition)
     ongoing: until player reacher 100,